31 Jul 2014

 5) Minimalism as Parts of the Whole

 Explanation: In such kind of Minimalist Photographs, a lot is left to the Imagination of the viewer.
 Here, we only show a part or a snippet of the main subject to the viewer and make him imagine the whole/rest of it.
-This creates a sense of Mystery about the subject and therefore, this is a great way to make the viewer engage and connect with the Minimalist Photograph.

 Example: